Code-Institute-Submissions/milestone-1-THE-A-TEAM/README.md

 - Scroll down to the “GitHub Pages” section.
 - Under Source choose ‘master branch’.

-The Source section will now read.
+The Source section will now read:
 “ Your GitHub Pages site is currently being built from the master branch. ”

-When the site is deployed and ready to access, it will then read.
+When the site is deployed and ready to access, it will then read:
 “ Your site is published at https://devtoguk.github.io/milestone-1-THE-A-TEAM/ ”

 The live site can now be accessed using the link below: